chargeITmobility/bsm-python/doc/examples/ev-charging-exchange-data.md

     - Validates Chargy, OCMF, ...
     - [Certified
       release](https://www.chargeit-mobility.com/wissen-tipps/validierung/)
-      which does not include validating signed data from BSM-WS36A yet
     - [Pre-release](https://github.com/chargeITmobility/ChargyDesktopApp/releases)
-      supporting the BSM-WS36A which currently undergoes certification
+      supporting the new chargeIT-format with the BSM-WS36A which currently undergoes certification
+    - Open source license
+    - Available without any restrictions or fees

 2. [S.A.F.E.
 Transparenzsoftware](https://www.safe-ev.de/de/transparenzsoftware.php)
     - Validates OCMF, ...
+    - Certified release
+    - S.A.F.E. membership is required (with fees)

 As sketched out in the diagram, there are more solutions available and possible for validating charging data.